Site Map

 In newborns, some degree of jaundice is normal and probably not preventable.
 The risk for serious jaundice can often be reduced by feeding babies at least 8 to 12 times a day for the first several days and by carefully identifying infants at highest risk.

 All pregnant women should be tested for blood type and unusual antibodies.
-If the mother is Rh negative, follow-up testing on the infant's umbilical cord is recommended.
+If the mother is Rh negative, follow-up testing on the infant's cord is recommended.
 This may also be done if the mother's blood type is O positive.

 Careful monitoring of all babies during the first 5 days of life can prevent most complications of jaundice.
 This includes: